 Electric vehicles (EVs) rely on efficient powertrain systems to ensure optimal performance and energy efficiency.
-This project focuses on modeling and simulating an Interior Permanent Magnet Synchronous Machine (IPMSM) as part of an axle-drive system.
+This project focuses on modeling and simulating a permanent magnet synchronous motor (PMSM) as part of an axle-drive system.
 The simulation incorporates key aspects of power delivery, torque control, and drivetrain dynamics, providing insights into EV propulsion and regenerative braking strategies.
-By integrating advanced control techniques and system modeling, this project enhances the understanding of powertrain behavior in EV applications.
+By integrating advanced control techniques and system modeling, this project enhances the understanding of permanent magnet synchronous motor behavior in EV applications.

-An IPMSM-based axle-drive is a high-efficiency traction system used in EVs, where the motor is directly coupled to the drive axle, eliminating the need for a multi-speed transmission.
-The salient rotor structure of the IPMSM enhances torque generation and field-weakening capability, making it ideal for high-performance EV propulsion.
+A permanent magnet synchronous motor-based axle-drive is a high-efficiency traction system used in EVs, where the motor is directly coupled to the drive axle, eliminating the need for a multi-speed transmission.
+The salient rotor structure of the PMSM enhances torque generation and field-weakening capability, making it ideal for high-performance EV propulsion.

 The simulation aims to: